nordeim/Account-Bookkeeping/project_codebase_scripts_files.md

 CREATE INDEX idx_bank_transactions_account ON business.bank_transactions(bank_account_id);
 CREATE INDEX idx_bank_transactions_date ON business.bank_transactions(transaction_date);
 CREATE INDEX idx_bank_transactions_reconciled ON business.bank_transactions(is_reconciled);
-COMMENT ON COLUMN business.bank_transactions.reconciled_bank_reconciliation_id IS 'Foreign key to business.bank_reconciliations, linking a transaction to the specific reconciliation it was cleared in.';

-CREATE TABLE business.bank_reconciliations (
-    id SERIAL PRIMARY KEY,
-    bank_account_id INTEGER NOT NULL,
-    statement_date DATE NOT NULL,
-    statement_ending_balance NUMERIC(15,2) NOT NULL,
-    calculated_book_balance NUMERIC(15,2) NOT NULL,
-    reconciled_difference NUMERIC(15,2) NOT NULL,
-    reconciliation_date TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, notes TEXT NULL,
-    status VARCHAR(20) NOT NULL DEFAULT 'Draft', -- Added from 1.0.5 patch created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, created_by_user_id INTEGER NOT NULL,
-    CONSTRAINT uq_bank_reconciliation_account_statement_date UNIQUE (bank_account_id, statement_date),
-    CONSTRAINT ck_bank_reconciliations_status CHECK (status IN ('Draft', 'Finalized')) -- Added from 1.0.5 patch );
-COMMENT ON TABLE business.bank_reconciliations IS 'Stores summary records of completed bank reconciliations.';
-COMMENT ON COLUMN business.bank_reconciliations.statement_date IS 'The end date of the bank statement that was reconciled.';
-COMMENT ON COLUMN business.bank_reconciliations.calculated_book_balance IS 'The book balance of the bank account as of the statement_date, after all reconciling items for this reconciliation are accounted for.';
-COMMENT ON COLUMN business.bank_reconciliations.status IS 'The status of the reconciliation, e.g., Draft, Finalized.
-Default is Draft.';

 CREATE TABLE business.payments (
     id SERIAL PRIMARY KEY, payment_no VARCHAR(20) NOT NULL UNIQUE, payment_type VARCHAR(20) NOT NULL CHECK (payment_type IN ('Customer Payment', 'Vendor Payment', 'Refund', 'Credit Note', 'Other')), payment_method VARCHAR(20) NOT NULL CHECK (payment_method IN ('Cash', 'Check', 'Bank Transfer', 'Credit Card', 'GIRO', 'PayNow', 'Other')), payment_date DATE NOT NULL, entity_type VARCHAR(20) NOT NULL CHECK (entity_type IN ('Customer', 'Vendor', 'Other')), entity_id INTEGER NOT NULL, bank_account_id INTEGER, currency_code CHAR(3) NOT NULL, exchange_rate NUMERIC(15,6) DEFAULT 1, amount NUMERIC(15,2) NOT NULL, reference VARCHAR(100), description TEXT, cheque_no VARCHAR(50), status VARCHAR(20) NOT NULL DEFAULT 'Draft' CHECK (status IN ('Draft', 'Approved', 'Completed', 'Voided', 'Returned')), journal_entry_id INTEGER, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, created_by INTEGER NOT NULL, updated_by INTEGER NOT NULL);